Selecting International Markets

 - Are there any U.S. Export Controls on my product to this destination?

-- Are there import requirements which may necessitate an alteration of my product?
+- Are there import requirements that may necessitate an alteration of my product?

 - Once the market is entered, how will after-sales service be conducted, or customers’ questions addressed?